 Wang, M. T., Fredricks, J. A., Ye, F., Hofkens, T. L., & Schall Linn, J. (in press).
 Conceptualization and assessment of adolescents’ engagement and disengagement in school.
 European Journal of Psychological Assessment.

-Degol, J. L., Wang, M. T., & Zhang, Y. (in press).
+Degol, J. L., Wang, M. T., Zhang, Y., & Allerton, J. (in press).
 Do growth mindsets in math benefit females?
 Identifying pathways between gender, mindset, and motivation.
 Journal of Youth and Adolescence.

-Fredricks, J. A., Hofkens, T. L., & Wang, M. T. (in press).
+Fredricks, J. A., Hofkens, T. L., Wang, M. T., Mortenson, E., & Scott, P. (in press).
 Supporting girls’ and boys’ engagement in math and science learning: A mixed methods study.
 Journal of Research in Science Teaching.

 Hentges, R. F., Shaw, D. S., & Wang, M. T., (in press).
 Early childhood parenting and child impulsivity as precursors to risky and problematic behaviors in adolescence and early adulthood.
 Development and Psychopathology.